inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_v2_deployment.md

 ## Properties

 `auto_deployed`
-: Specifies whether a deployment was automatically released.
+: Specifies whether the deployment was automatically released.

 `created_date`
-: The date and time when the Deployment resource was created.
+: The date and time when the deployment resource was created.

 `deployment_id`
 : The identifier for the deployment.